-Cleft palate discovery in dogs to aid in understanding human birth defectApril 7th, 2014 in Genetics /
+Cleft palate discovery in dogs to aid in understanding human birth defectApril 7, 2014 by Pat Bailey in Medicine & Health / Genetics

 UC Davis School of Veterinary Medicine researchers have identified the genetic mutation responsible for a form of cleft palate in the dog breed Nova Scotia Duck Tolling Retrievers.